fxbriol/fxbriol.github.io/_pages/about.md

 ## News

+* I will be giving a short-course on ``Robust and scalable simulation-based inference'' at [Greek Stochastics 2025](https://www.stochastics.gr/meetings/omicron/index.html).

 * Our paper on [cost-aware simulation-based inference](https://arxiv.org/abs/2410.07930) has been accepted at AISTATS 2025, and our paper on [composite goodness-of-fit tests with kernels](https://arxiv.org/abs/2111.10275) has been accepted at JMLR!

 * I am organising a two-day workshop on 'Bayesian Computation and Inference with Misspecified Models' at [BayesComp 2025](https://bayescomp2025.sg).